Constraining the Cosmic Baryon Distribution with Fast Radio Burst Foreground Mapping: Mock Observables

-Because the H15 lightcone catalog includes synthetic source magnitudes calculated for a variety of photometric filters, it is straightforward to select samples of galaxies to simulate various spectroscopic surveys that we will use to study the foreground DM contribution in front of hypothetical FRBs.
+As seen in the previous section, the IGM component is typically the dominant component of the extragalactic FRB dispersion mesure (see Equation~\ref{eq:dm_eg} and Figure~\ref{fig:sigigm}) in both the mean value and scatter.
+The scatter, \sigigm, is driven primarily by fluctuations in the underlying large-scale ($\gtrsim$Mpc) cosmic web traversed by the FRB sightlines.
+We therefore hypothesize that spectroscopic galaxy surveys in the FRB foreground will allow us to significantly reduce \sigigm{} and improve our ability to constrain the parameters governing the CGM and IGM.
+The H15 lightcone catalog includes synthetic source magnitudes calculated for a variety of photometric filters.
+Therefore, it is straightforward to select samples of galaxies that simulate various spectroscopic surveys and then study the foreground DM contribution in front of hypothetical FRBs.

-Note that the galaxy photometry and number counts selected from the \citet{henriques:2015} catalog are somewhat dependent on the assumptions of the simulation and semi-analytic model, and might depart from reality especially at higher redshifts.
-Thus, while we make \textit{ad hoc} photometric cuts on these mock catalogs to select the desired number density of galaxies at specific redshift ranges, we expect real observations to use more realistic and refined selection criteria to achieve comparable galaxy number densities.
-The observing requirements we outline in this Section should, however, be approximately correct in terms of exposure times as a function of magnitude, since they are based on the known performance of existing facilities.

-We will design several strawman surveys building up the foreground map to a desired FRB redshift, utilizing multiplexed wide-field spectrographs on telescopes ranging in diameter from $\sim$1-2m to $\sim$8m to cover successive redshift ranges.
-This accounts for the fact that publicly-available all-sky surveys are often available at lower redshifts, which improves efficiency by not using large telescopes to observe relatively bright lower-redshift galaxies.
-The mock surveys outlined for the purpose of this paper are somewhat coarse-grained in terms of the redshift ranges they cover, and thus for mock foreground reconstructions in front of, say, a $\zfrb=0.6$ there might be many superfluous background galaxies at $\zgal > 0.6$ since we will define a survey that covers up to $z=0.8$ (see below).
+We defined several mock spectroscopic catalogs up to $\zfrb \leq 0.8$, utilizing multiplexed wide-field spectrographs on a range of telescope sizes.
+These are described in detail in Appendix~\ref{app:specmocks} and summarized in Table~\ref{tbl:mocks}, {while Figure~\ref{fig:lightcones} provides a visual impression of the various surveys' coverage for a single lightcone}.
+Depending on the \zfrb, we will assume a combination of surveys to build up to the desired redshift: for example, for a simulated $\zfrb=0.3$ sightline we will assume the availability of the 2m-z01 and 4m-z03 data in the foreground.
+These mock surveys are coarse-grained in terms of the redshift ranges they cover.
+Thus, for the mock analysis on a $\zfrb=0.6$ FRB there might be many superfluous background galaxies at $\zgal > 0.6$ because 8m-z10 observations will cover up to $z=0.8$ (see below).
 In real observations, the target selection will be fine-tuned individually for the specific \zfrb\ fields that are being targeted in order to maximize the telescope efficiency.
-Nevertheless, our mock catalogs have been invaluable in helping us design the observational strategy for the FLIMFLAM Survey, which we will briefly describe in Section~\ref{sec:flimflam}.
+Nevertheless, these mock catalogs have been invaluable in helping to design the observational strategy for the FLIMFLAM Survey, which we briefly describe in Section~\ref{sec:flimflam}.

-The wide-field foreground spectroscopic surveys used in our mock analyses are described in the following\footnote{The codenames denote the telescope size and upper redshift range, e.g. `4m-z03' denotes a survey on a 4m-class telescope covering up to $z\sim 0.3$.}